libp2p/universal-connectivity-workshop/en/rs/06-gossipsub-checkpoint/lesson.md

 ### Step 7: Send a Message on a Gossipsub Topic

 Now that you've subscribed to the Gossipsub topics and set up the event handling, you can send messages on these topics.
 Let's do that by adding a function that constructs a `UniversalConnectivityMessage` that we can publish.
-We will then add code to publish this message after we have established a connection to the remote peer.
+We will then add code to publish this message after the remote peer has subscribed to the topic.

 First, add a function to create a `UniversalConnectivityMessage`: